anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 Reservation of Compute Node Cores
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :ref:`ref_arch/openstack/chapters/chapter02:infrastructure requirements`
+The Infrastructure Requirement
-``inf.com.08`` requires the allocation of “certain number of host cores/threads to non-tenant workloads such as for OpenStack services.”
+**inf.com.08** requires the allocation of “certain number of host cores/threads to non-tenant workloads such as for OpenStack services.”
 A number (“n”) of random cores can be reserved for host services (including OpenStack services) by specifying the following in nova.conf: